skrylexx/POC_MongoDB_With_JS/README.md

 A new functionality to like or dislike a movie should appear soon too !
 For now, it has no effect, it's only front-end.

+When adding a movie, a notification will show you the result.

 #### User authentication and cookies

 Form to create an account and to log in.
 Cookies will be used to keep the user logged in and show him his comments.